danielwagener/docs/addons/intercom/ConversationLinkingConfiguration.md

 ## Configure when to notify linked Intercom conversations

-Check the JIRA issue events for which you would like Intercom for JIRA to post notifications.
+Check the Jira issue events for which you would like Intercom for Jira to post notifications.
 You can choose one or more of the following events:

 * issue created
 * issue assignee changed